A James J Hill House tour designed for people with memory loss and their caregivers and friends.

 Explore the world of Victorian romance and courtship in this Valentine's Day-themed program.

 History Chef!
 Valentine's Day Cookies for Kids

 Children ages 8-12 will use a Ramsey family recipe and mix, decorate and bake Valentine's Day cookies.

-Topics on Family History: African-American Research
+Topics on Family History: Citizenship: Law, Process and Records

 Queen Charlotte's Birthday Ball